alexmaycon/upload-bucket-service/README.md

 The application allows the configuration of one or more directories, in which it is possible to enable or disable it and enable the overwriting of files.
 Directory analysis is performed in parallel by multiple threads and asynchronously, thus ensuring better performance and without spending resources for a long time.

+### Multiple buckets

+You can choose to send to the global bucket or to a different bucket per directory.

+- `service.oci.bucket` for global configuration;
+- `service.folders[*].oci.bucket` for specific folder.

+If the bucket does not exist, use the 'createBucketIfNotExists' option to create a new bucket.

+- `service.oci.createBucketIfNotExists` for global configuration;
+- `service.folders[*].oci.createBucketIfNotExists=true` for a specific folder.

 ### Job scheduling

 The application uses Cron expression notation, in which it is possible to specify an interval or time for the execution of the job.
 You can set a default value for all jobs (`service.cron`) or set specific values for each folder (`service.folders[*].cron`).